The services disrupted yesterday are now restored and O2 is currently working out compensation for the millions affected by the outage.

 O2 has confirmed the following morning, customers on a monthly contract will receive a credit for two days worth of charges by the end of January.

-Was your phone usage disrupted yesterday?
-What kind of compensation would you like to see?
+What kind of compensation would you like to receive?
 Have your say @VoiceofLondonUK and let us know!

 Featured image: Pexels